LoganStein/Galileo/README.md

 start with `npm start` then in a new command prompt run `npm run electron-dev` to run it in electron

+Visit [project.loganjstein.com/About](http://project.loganjstein.com/About) to read a little bit about the project.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).